myplaceonline/myplaceonline/doc/Development.md

    reason for this is that, by default, we use form field names matching the model field name, so the autocomplete will be more specific if the field name is more specific.
+3. belongs_to: In the class that has the foreign key.
+   has_one: If the other class has the foreign key.

 ## Encryption